 About Gaurav Parmar, MD

-Dr. Gaurav Parmar is an Instructor of Medicine at Harvard Medical School and a Vascular Medicine staff physician at Massachusetts General Hospital.
-Dr. Parmar holds a Master’s in Public Health in Epidemiology from University of Alabama at Birmingham, a Doctor of Medicine from Government Medical College Bhavnagar (India), and completed a Fellowship in Vascular Medicine at Massachusetts General Hospital.
-He is board certified in Vascular Medicine (American Board of Vascular Medicine).
-Dr. Parmar is associate program director for the Vascular Medicine Fellowship at Massachusetts General Hospital.
-Dr. Parmar frequently presents at national and regional conferences, and moderates sessions, including at the American Public Health Association, American Academy of Family Physicians, and Society for Vascular Medicine.
-He is the author of numerous publications, including book chapters and peer reviewed-publications, and serves as a reviewer for a variety of scientific journals, including the Vascular Medicine, official journal of the Society for Vascular Medicine.
+Dr. Gaurav Parmar is a vascular medicine specialist at Massachusetts General Hospital and an Instructor of Medicine at Harvard Medical School.
+He serves as the Director of Vascular Medicine Outcomes Research, the Program Director of the Vascular Medicine Fellowship, and the Vascular Medicine Lead for the MGH Limb Evaluation, Assessment, and Preservation Program (LEAPP) at the MGH Peripheral Artery Disease (PAD) Center.
+Additionally, Dr. Parmar is the Interim Medical Director of VASCORE, the Vascular Imaging Core Laboratory at MGH, and Co-Medical Director of the MGH Anticoagulation Management Service.
+He is board-certified in Vascular Medicine by the American Board of Vascular Medicine.
+Dr. Parmar frequently presents at national and regional conferences, and he is the author of numerous publications, including book chapters and peer reviewed-publications, and serves as a reviewer for a variety of scientific journals, including the Vascular Medicine, official journal of the Society for Vascular Medicine.
 Dr Parmar has received multiple honors, including both teaching and residence awards.
 He is a Fellow of the Society for Vascular Medicine (FSVM), and the American College of Cardiology (FACC).
-He also serves as a co-chair of the education committee of the Society for Vascular Medicine.
+He has served as a chair of the education committee of the Society for Vascular Medicine.

 Clinical Interests: